 Blood banks in Central and South America screen donors for exposure to the parasite.
-The blood is discarded if the donor tests positive.
+The blood is discarded if the donor has the parasite.
 Most blood banks in the United States began screening for Chagas disease in 2007.

 Kirchhoff LV.
 Trypanosoma species (American trypanosomiasis, Chagas' disease): Biology of trypanosomes.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 277.
+8th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 278.